Edward Venables-Vernon-Harcourt: Archbishop of York

 A memorial to Harcourt was erected in York Minster in 1855 sculpted by Matthew Noble.

 Family

-On 5 February 1784 he married Lady Anne Leveson-Gower, third daughter of Granville Leveson-Gower, 1st Marquess of Stafford, and they had sixteen children.
+On 5 February 1784 he married Lady Anne Leveson-Gower, third daughter of Granville Leveson-Gower, 1st Marquess of Stafford and Lady Louisa Egerton, daughter of Scroop Egerton, 1st Duke of Bridgewater.
+They had sixteen children.
 His wife predeceased him at Bishopthorpe Palace on 16 November 1832, aged 72.

 His second son, the Revd.
 Leveson Vernon Harcourt, was chancellor of York, an author of The Doctrine of the Deluge and of other theological works.
 His fourth son was William Vernon Harcourt, the founder of the British Association for the Advancement of Science.
 Two of his sons became Admirals and his youngest daughter, Georgiana, distinguished herself as a translator.